OlivierGeorgeon/osoyoo/docs/overview/Part_6_Easy_to_Read_Integratation_LLM.md

 -
 -

-# Part V: Integration of PetitCat with a Large Language Model (LLM)
+# Part VI: Integration of PetitCat with a Large Language Model (LLM)

 -
 -